Facts about voter ID and the voter information card

 - 172,000 electors could not exercise their right to vote because they did not have accepted proof of identity and/or address

-In by-elections in November 2010 and in the 2011 general election, Elections Canada ran a pilot project at certain polling places – seniorsí residences, long-term care facilities, First Nations reserves, and on-campus student residences.
+During the November 2010 by-elections and 2011 general election, Elections Canada ran a pilot project with Voter Information Cards at certain polling places Ė seniors' residences, long-term care facilities, First Nations reserves, and on-campus student residences.

-At these targeted polling places, electors could prove their address by showing their personalized voter information card bearing their name and address, if they also showed another accepted ID card to prove their identity.
-Many electors used this option.
+At these targeted polling places, electors could prove their address by showing their personalized voter information card bearing their name and address, only if they also showed another accepted ID card to prove their identity.
+Many electors used this option to exercise their right to vote.

-Based on these pilot projects, accepting the voter information card as a proof of address can help groups who have difficulty showing proof of address.
+Based on these pilot projects, accepting the voter information card as a proof of address can help groups who may have difficulty showing proof of address exercise their democratic right to vote.

-At no time have electors been allowed to vote by showing a voter information card as their only piece of ID.
-They always had to present a second piece of ID along with it.
+Electors have not and will not be allowed to vote using a voter information card as their only piece of ID.

 For more information: